 - Asset Management: Ensure security rules and policies are risk-based rather than compliance-based.
 Maintain a qualified, dedicated team to create surprises in addition to routine checks.
 This team should be aware of company-wide incidents and trained to observe seemingly unconnected events to extract real intelligence in a security scenario.

-This is an independent exercise and should not be downplayed in a regular corporate IT security audit.
-Ideally, the cyber assessment should be done every six months, including OT in the IIoT environment, recorded results, gaps plugged, shared with corporate IT and cybersecurity intelligence groups in the industry for mutual benefits.
+Cybersecurity assessments is an independent exercise and should not be downplayed in a regular corporate IT security audit.
+Ideally, a cyber assessment should be conducted every six months, covering OT in the IIoT environment.
+The results must be recorded, gaps plugged, and findings shared with corporate IT and cybersecurity services intelligence groups in the industry for collective security benefits.With manufacturing IT solutions, AI-driven vulnerability assessments can enhance the efficiency of these audits, providing predictive insights into potential threat vectors.

 It is also advised to build security protocols across the corporation, cover micro-assets and entry points for physical and digital products, and make sure the protocols are part of an overall security umbrella policy applicable to all branches and personnel.